dotnet/docs-maui/docs/platform-integration/storage/secure-storage.md

 # [Windows](#tab/windows)

-[DataProtectionProvider](/uwp/api/windows.security.cryptography.dataprotection.dataprotectionprovider) is used to encrypt values securely on Windows devices.
+`DataProtectionProvider` is used to encrypt values securely on Windows devices. <!-- (/uwp/api/windows.security.cryptography.dataprotection.dataprotectionprovider) -->

 Encrypted values are stored in `ApplicationData.Current.LocalSettings`, inside a container with a name of _[YOUR-APP-ID].microsoft.maui.essentials.preferences_.